jorge2412/DataLake2/Mobile Development/Cordova (Draft)/Session 2 - Hands On/Cordova HOL.md

      _App running in Cordova Simulate_

-1. Return to Visual Studio and click the **DOM Explorer** tab that opened when you launched the app.
-DOM Explorer shows an interactive view of the HTML DOM (Document Object Model) for a running app.
+1. Return to Visual Studio and to the DOM Explorer that opened when you launched the app.
+DOM Explorer shows an interactive view of the app's HTML DOM (Document Object Model).
 It also allows you to make changes to the HTML and related style elements while your app is running and preview these changes in the user interface.

     ![The DOM Explorer in Visual Studio](Images/basic-debug-domexplorer.png)